hugoriv18/CPE/README.md

 - `base_w0wa`: Dynamical dark energy model with time-varying equation of state (w₀, wₐ) using the CPL parametrization.
 - `base_nnu`: ΛCDM with variable effective number of relativistic species (N_eff).

-Additional extensions can be added in the same structure to explore other beyond-ΛCDM scenarios.

 ## 📦 Likelihoods and Priors Used

 This project includes combinations of the following data: